mikependon/RepoDB.NET/pages/operations/bulkupdate.md

 }
 ```

-Or you can also convert the list of `Person` to a `DataEntityDataReader` object and bulk-update it.
+Or you can also convert the list of `Person` into a `DataEntityDataReader` object and bulk-update it.

 ```csharp
 using (var connection = new SqlConnection(connectionString))